“Love the Lord your God with all your heart

 2. We gather for church not to be entertained, but to respond in faith and obedience to God with praise, adoration, reverence and awe (Hebrews 12:28).
 The goal of the worship service is to point the congregation toward God in His fullness and offer our appropriate response (Colossians 3:17; 1 Corinthians 10:31).

-3. The Bible shares many forms of worship: prayer, giving, fellowship, sharing, Bible- eading, preaching, singing, making music to God, etc. (Ephesians 5:19; Colossians 3:16; 2 Chronicles 5-7; Psalm 150).
+3. The Bible shares many forms of worship: prayer, giving, fellowship, sharing, Bible- reading, preaching, singing, making music to God, etc. (Ephesians 5:19; Colossians 3:16; 2 Chronicles 5-7; Psalm 150).
 These different expressions of worship enhance our understanding and appreciation for God; therefore we believe they should be a part of our worship services.

 4. During a service, the role of the worship leader is to prayerfully plan, model, and instruct believers in acceptable worship.
 Part of this process includes both preparing for the service and removing distractions or barriers that may arise to prevent us from hearing from God and responding rightly to Him.
 (2 Chronicles 5:11).